jamiegibney/creative_coding_project/README.md

 - Implement a basic reverberator (use the comb filters?)
 - Implement Perlin noise (does nannou have it already?)
 - Revise interpolation and transfer functions, as very few of them are tested
+- Implement a version of the poisson distribution, which may help for some randomised sequencing/note events
+- Implement FFT averaging for the spectrograms, which might solve the noisy high frequency information

 ### Stuff to try
 - Try to plot the frequency response of time-domain filters (try computing the impulse response, then performing an FFT?)
 - Try to utilise the GPU?
 - **PRIORITY** Try having an "Effect" trait rather than just a "Filter" trait, and than have that implement DynClone.
 Perhaps it could have a "`try_clone()`" method for clone attempts?
-The idea is that every effects processor could support dynamic dispatch (`dyn Effect`), which might make setting up processing chains a lot easier.
+The idea is that every effects processor could support dynamic dispatch (`dyn Effect`), which might make setting up processing chains a lot easier
 - HRTF processing

 ### Optimisations